nordic-institute/X-Road/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 1. SS administrator selects to view the security server clients.

-2. System displays the list structure of clients (Members and related Subsystems).
+2. System displays the list structure of clients (Member Owner, Members and related Subsystems).
 The following information is displayed for each client in the view.

     -   The name of the client.
 A clear structured list defines with the help of icons the hierarchy of the clients.
 The Name of the client opens a view of the details of the desired client: [2.4.2](#242-uc-member_45-view-the-details-of-a-security-server-client);

-    -   The X-Road identifier of the client ("Member or Subsystem"/"Instance"/"Member Class"/"Server code"/"Client name"
+    -   The X-Road identifier of the Member Owner and all Subsystems ("Member or Subsystem":"Instance":"Member Class":"Server code":"Client name")

-    -   The status of the client.
+    -   The status of the Member Owner and all Subsystems

     -   The option to add a Subsystem  (in case a client is a member)